 This is the "backbone" to where Christmas originated from.

-According to MOST children around the world, Christmas is a time where a "mythological figure" visits the homes bearing gifts while everyone is sleeping.
+According to MOST children around the world, Christmas is a time where a supposed "mythological figure" visits the homes bearing gifts while everyone is sleeping.
 The modern day Santa Claus that most Western cultures are used to comes from the Dutch mythological figure called Sinterklaas.

 Tales of Sinterklaas may have taken part to help create & form the famous gift giver also called St. Nicholas, but truth is, there really was a St. Nicholas.
-Actually, there were several but the St. Nicholas that inspired the modern day Santa Claus was the St. Nicholas of Myra.
+Actually, there were several but the St. Nicholas that inspired the modern day Santa Claus was St. Nicholas of Myra.

 People seem to believe that the story of Santa Claus originated from a saint named St. Nicholas, this is not true.
-There was a St. Nicholas, this part is true.
+There was a St. Nicholas, that part is true.
 However, there were many of them, but the one St. Nicholas most people refer the story of Santa Claus to is, St. Nicholas of Myra, who walked among us during the fourth century.
 The story of Santa Claus can be stretched way back to the third century.